 Hosted by Tulane University

 The National Association of Advocates for Women in Science and Medicine (AAWSM) is a collaborative organization founded to equip future leaders in academia with the knowledge and skills needed to promote the recognition and professional development of women in academic medicine and biomedical sciences.

 To achieve this, we offer the annual AAWSM Southeast Regional Conference, along with year-round support provided by our institutional partners.
-If you would like to stay informed of our ongoing activities, please sign-up to be notified.
-If you would like to know more about our organization or would like to get involved, please feel free to email us!

 From training to creating an established career, women in medicine face biases and discrimination from both patients and colleagues alike, which cripple both professional advancement and personal well-being.
 The Association of Advocates for Women in Science and Medicine attempts to both generate awareness and develop effective strategies that will enable women to speak out and promote positive change.
 The AAWSM annual conference addresses many of these challenges and more, in addition to giving its attendees the opportunity to learn from and network with successful physician scientists.